 About author Mitali Perkins

-Read and discuss the seven classic novels featured in STEEPED IN STORIES—Anne of Green Gables, Heidi, Emily of Deep Valley, Little Women, The Hobbit, The Silver Chair, and A Little Princess.
+Read and discuss any or all of the seven classic novels featured in STEEPED IN STORIES—Anne of Green Gables, Heidi, Emily of Deep Valley, Little Women, The Hobbit, The Silver Chair, and A Little Princess.
 Starts September 2021, one book a month, facilitated by Mitali Perkins.